← Home About Also on Micro.blog

 • Enjoying the latest edition of Cowgirls magazine on a bus this afternoon.

-The ‘30 Under 30’ list is quite something — wonderful women living the cowgirl life with inspirational resumes, sporting prowess… with spouses and children, too.
+The ‘30 Under 30’ list is quite something — wonderful women living the cowgirl life with inspirational resumes, sporting prowess… and with spouses and children, too.

 I don’t know how parents do it.
 Hardest job in the world.